 Exhibit 16 identifies parcels in Planning Areas II and IV where new multifamily residential projects proposing a minimum of 20 percent of the dwelling units affordable to lower income households as defined by California Health and Safety Code 50079.5, or a successor statute, are permitted by right subject to submittal of a General Planning Application and a Preliminary Plan Review to the Community Development Department.
-All development projects permitted in the Affordable Housing Overlay shall comply with the regulations of Chapter 210 or Residential Districts or Chapter 229 Affordable Housing Overlay of the Huntington Beach Zoning and Subdivision Ordinance.
+All development projects permitted in the Affordable Housing Overlay shall comply with the regulations of Chapter 229 Affordable Housing Overlay of the Huntington Beach Zoning and Subdivision Ordinance.